fibo/fibo.github.io/_posts/2021-04-01-neovim-setup.md

 The result is the best of both *good old* Vim and modern improvements.
 However, the configuration can take a lot of time scouting and trying plugins and configurations.
 Let me share what I obtained: a cool environment for web development.

+Install vim-plug for Neovim first, [instructions here](https://github.com/junegunn/vim-plug#neovim).

-First of all, Neovim configuration entry file is *~/.config/nvim/init.vim*.
-This is how mine looks like.
+Neovim configuration entry file is *~/.config/nvim/init.vim*.
+This is how it looks like.

 ```vim
 set encoding=UTF-8